National Countryside Recreation StrategyJoe Lonergan2021-04-12T10:19:20+00:00

 National Walks Scheme

-The Walks Scheme is administered by STDC on behalf of the Department of Environment, Community and Local Government throughout County Tipperary with the assistance of the National Trails Office and Fáilte Ireland, in association with local walking management committees and Local Authorities.
+The Walks Scheme is administered by STDC on behalf of the Department of Rural and Community Development throughout County Tipperary with the assistance of the National Trails Office and Fáilte Ireland, in association with local walking management committees and Local Authorities.

 It is a national scheme open to all landholders on National Waymarked Ways, Looped Walking Routes and Heritage Routes along with other trails that have been approved by the National Trails Office.
 The scheme will only operate where there is agreement on the entire walk and will not be available for part of a walk.